-• Staff and students are permitted and encouraged to store or save their data onto the School's secure central server, shared Microsoft Office 365 area or, where available, within their School Microsoft Office 365 personal online account.

-- Where possible portable storage devices such as USB data sticks will be encrypted before use with individual passwords.
-The School will enforce the encryption of USB portable storage devices when accessed on the School network.
-Users are encouraged however not to store any sensitive or personal data on any portable devices - All users must take all sensible measures to protect information including but not limited to the use of authenticated access to their own device (i.e. requiring a PIN, pattern or password to be entered to unlock the device). - Users should also ensure their device auto-locks if inactive for a period of time.
-The School reserves the right to remotely wipe School email stored on a device in the event of loss or theft. - Access to certain School or Trust Systems may be secured further by the use of a technology called Two-factor authentication (also known as 2FA or 2-Step Verification) that provides identification of users by means of the combination of two different components.
-Use of this technology will be enforced for Staff accessing Microsoft Office 365 (emails and OneDrive) and the School's Management Information System via remote links from places such as their home or outside the School.
-This offers greater account security by requiring Staff to authenticate their identity with more than one method.
-This means that, even if someone were to get hold of a primary password, they could not access the account unless they also had access to a mobile phone or another secondary means of authentication. - If a handheld device cannot be encrypted it must not be used and will not be permitted by the School to store person identifiable data or School emails.
-Furthermore, it must not be connected to any of the School systems, whether by physical (e.g. USB) or wireless connection (e.g. Wi-Fi).
-The School aims to replace any devices which cannot be encrypted and which are capable of storing personal data where it is possible to do so. - Most of the information accessed via a user's own device should not be private.
-If, however, information is accessed which is deemed to be private then this should be treated as such and not shared amongst the School community.
-In the event that information has been accessed which is considered private or protected, the incident must be reported to the School's ICT team as soon as possible.
-Any sensitive or personal data must be securely deleted when it is no longer required. - Users will not publish any documents containing personal data or critical information on externally accessible websites, unless remote (Internet) access to this data is configured to require user authentication. - The School takes its compliance with the General Data Protection Regulation (GDPR) seriously and aims at all times to keep personal data secure.
-It takes suitable measures to prevent unauthorised or unlawful processing of personal data and accidental loss or destruction of or damage to personal data.
-All members of School Staff and Governors are required to undertake GDPR training using the School's e-learning and compliance management platform.
-The training provided is designed to help Staff understand key areas of compliance and also to provide evidence that staff have read and understood relevant policies and documents. - Regular monitoring checks will be undertaken to ensure compliance with the criteria set out above.

-• All incidents resulting in a breach of these guidelines must be reported to the School's Data Protection Officer (Director of Operations).
+- Students are permitted and encouraged to store or save their data onto the school's secure central server, shared Microsoft Office 365 area or, where available, within their school provided Microsoft Office 365 personal online account. - Where possible portable storage devices such as USB data sticks will be encrypted before use with individual passwords.
+The school will enforce the encryption of USB portable storage devices when accessed on the school network.
+Users are encouraged however not to store any sensitive or personal data on any portable devices. - Students must take all sensible measures to protect information including but not limited to the use of authenticated access to their own device (i.e. requiring a PIN, pattern or password to be entered to unlock the device). - Student should also ensure their device auto-locks if inactive for a period of time.
+The school reserves the right to remotely wipe school email stored on a device in the event of loss or theft. - If a handheld device cannot be encrypted it must not be used and will not be permitted by the school to store person identifiable data or School emails.
+Furthermore, it must not be connected to any of the school systems, whether by physical (e.g. USB) or wireless connection (e.g. Wi-Fi). - The school aims to replace any devices which cannot be encrypted, and which are capable of storing personal data where it is possible to do so. - Most of the information accessed via a user's own device should not be private.
+If, however, information is accessed which is deemed to be private then this should be treated as such and not shared amongst the school community. - In the event that information has been accessed which is considered private or protected, the incident must be reported to the School's ICT team as soon as possible.
+Any sensitive or personal data must be securely deleted when it is no longer required. - Students will not publish any documents containing personal data or critical information on externally accessible websites, unless remote (Internet) access to this data is configured to require user authentication. - The school takes its compliance with the General Data Protection Regulation (GDPR) seriously and always aims to keep personal data secure.
+It takes suitable measures to prevent unauthorised or unlawful processing of personal data and accidental loss or destruction of or damage to personal data. - Regular monitoring checks will be undertaken to ensure compliance with the criteria set out above. - All incidents resulting in a breach of these guidelines must be reported to the School's Data Protection Officer (Director of Operations).